Drone3D-Team/Drone3D/summaries/sprint0.md

 I started implementing too many function for database.
 I had to reduce the scope to be able to test them correctly.

 ## José
+I created the login and register user interface.
+Overall it went well.
+I spent more time than expected on the login UI because I add to learn how the attributes and constraints worked.
+On the register UI, I spent less time than expected because I already knew how to do things and I could reuse what I've done in the login UI.

 ## Nicolas
 I created a figma to have a plan we can use to create the applications of the app in the future.